MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-install.md

     - **ServiceLocation**: Use this parameter if you are installing the client on computers that run Office 2010 and your users are not local administrators on their computers or you do not want them to be prompted.
 [More information](#more-information-about-the-servicelocation-installation-parameter)

-    - **DowngradeDotNetRequirement**: Use this parameter to bypass the requirement for Microsoft Framework .NET version 4.6.2.
-[More information](#more-information-about-the-downgradedotnetrequirement-installation-parameter)

     - **AllowTelemetry=0**: Use this parameter to disable the install option **Help improve Azure Information Protection by sending usage statistics to Microsoft**.

 3. To complete the installation: